-A rear seat is a safer place to secure a forward-facing child restraint.
-If you need to secure a forward-facing child restraint in the right front seat, you will be using the lap-shoulder belt to secure the child restraint in this position.
+You will be using the lap-shoulder belt to secure the child restraint in this position.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-- 1. Because your vehicle has a right front passenger's frontal airbag, always move the seat as far back as it will go before securing a forward-facing child restraint in this seat.
-See Manual Seats on page 1-2. - 2.
-Put the child restraint on the seat.
+Your vehicle has a right front passenger's frontal airbag.
+See Passenger Sensing System on page 84.
+We recommend that rear-facing child restraints be secured in a rear seat, even if the airbag or airbags are off.
+If your child restraint is forward-facing, move the seat as far back as it will go before securing the child restraint in this seat.
+See Manual Seats on page 8 or Power Seat on page 9.